1. What does the new program mean for me if I’m already receiving a package?

 3. What are the changes in the new system?

-- Fairer fees: You won’t pay anything for clinical care services such as nursing care, occupational therapy and physiotherapy Contributions for other services will be based on your income, as assessed by Services Australia on behalf of the Australian Government.
+- Fairer fees: You won’t pay anything for clinical care services such as nursing care, occupational therapy and physiotherapy.
+Contributions for other services will be based on your income, as assessed by Services Australia on behalf of the Australian Government.

 - Case management support: 10% of your funds will be set aside to help fund case management.

-4. When will this come into effect and where can I get assistance?
+5. When will this come into effect and where can I get assistance?

 If you have questions or need support, there are a few places you can turn:

-- Each’s Support at Home team – Call us on 1300 003 227 and we’ll walk you through the changes.
+- Each’s Support at Home team – Call us on 1300 003 227 and we’ll walk you through these home care changes

 - My Aged Care – Call 1800 200 422 or visit myagedcare.gov.au